lewis-sqa/NEPs/specs/Standards/Wallets.md

 TODO: Talk about how WalletConnect has first-class support for this functionality.

 TODO: Reference Ethereum APIs where they also return a list of accounts (though MetaMask always returns an array with one address).

+### Locked Status

+TODO: Talk about what it means for a wallet to be locked.
+What you can access etc.